 - or which generally reveal the state of the art of the technology.

 These are forward citations.
-The number of forward citations a patent receives is often used as a measure of a patent’s significance.
+The number of forward citations a patent receives is often reflects on a patent’s significance.

 The use of citations in a patent application shows the thoroughness of research.
 These can also act as markers to detail the scope of the invention.